 A Will must be clear and unambiguous, which is not always easy.
 If the meaning is not obvious or it could be interpreted in different ways, then there is a risk that the Will might not be valid or that a dispute could arise.

 If a Will is not completely straightforward, then there is a risk that if a mistake is made in the drafting, it may be invalid.
 If so, then your estate would be distributed to beneficiaries in accordance with the Rules of Intestacy (the Rules) or in accordance with any previous Will that is still in existence.
 The Rules have a strict order in which relatives inherit and it could mean that some of your loved ones miss out.
 For example, cohabitees and stepchildren do not inherit anything under the Rules.

 The law surrounding execution of a Will is very strict and, if the document is not properly signed and witnessed, then it will not be legally valid.

 A rise in disputed Wills

-- Rising property values resulting in a growing number of estates worth contesting
+- Rising property values, resulting in high-value estates that are worth contesting;

-- An increase in the number of people leaving money to charities.
+- An increase in the number of people leaving money to charity.